ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the test function and its use of the fixture, ensuring proper async/await usage.
    - Status: To be investigated.

+6. Parallel Execution Interference (New Hypothesis, Medium Likelihood)
+   - The parallel execution environment (pytest-xdist) might be interfering with fixture initialization or attribute access.
+   - Validation: Run the test without parallel execution and compare results.
+   - Status: To be investigated.

 ## New Learnings

 1. The error occurs in the fixture itself, not in the test function, indicating that the problem lies in the fixture setup or MockClaudeClient implementation.